EhtishaamTanveer/LinearRegression_Application/README.md

   - For these cities, you have the city population.

 Can you use the data to help you identify which cities may potentially give your business higher profits?

+Solution is aimed to build a linear regression model to fit this data.
+- With this model, you can then input a new city's population, and have the model estimate your restaurant's potential monthly profits for that city.